mietek/halcyon-website/pages/guide/index.md

 Setting environment variables is best done as part of a `.profile` script.

-#### Layers
+#### Directories

-By default, Halcyon requires write access to the `/app` directory, which is where it builds or restores _layers:_
+By default, Halcyon requires write access to the `/app` directory, which is where it builds or restores:

-- _GHC layer_, with GHC and the global GHC package database
+- _GHC directory_, with GHC and the global GHC package database
-- _Cabal layer_, with _cabal-install_ and the Cabal package database
+- _Cabal directory_, with _cabal-install_ and the Cabal package database
-- _sandbox layer_, with a Cabal sandbox and any additional build-time dependencies
+- _sandbox directory_, with a Cabal sandbox and any additional build-time dependencies

 Declaring dependencies